DataNinjaAPI/dataninja-smartdata-api-sdk-java/README.md

 # dataninja-smartdata-api-sdk-java

 The Data Ninja family of services provide content intelligence by analyzing text for natural language understanding.
 There are four main groups of services: Smart Content, Smart Sentiment, Smart Data, and Smart Learning.
-This repository pertains only to the Smart Sentiment services.
-For more information, please visit the Data Ninja website at http://dataninja.net.
+This repository pertains only to the Smart Data services.
+For more information, please visit the Data Ninja website at https://dataninja.net.

 This repository contains the Java implementation of Smart Data Service API in an SDK.
 To get started, please see the [Getting Started Guide](../../wiki/Getting-started-guide).
 If you would like start building a Java client using the Smart Data API, please see the [Instructions](../../wiki/Writing-a-Java-Client) for writing a demo app.